hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 * Understanding the structure of a function and how it is used
 * Exposure to a few commonly used base functions in R
 * An brief introduction to packages and libraries in R
-* knwoing where and how to find help
+* Knowing where and how to find help

 ## Functions and their arguments